Find your Best Card in 30 Seconds. Start Now

 hdfc-diners-black-reddit-review-2026

-Some users get incredible value from it.
+But once you dig into what actual cardholders say, the picture gets more complicated.
+Some users extract real value from it.
 Others find it frustrating enough to stop carrying it altogether.
-The difference usually comes down to one thing: whether your lifestyle actually matches what this card is built for.
+The difference usually comes down to one thing: whether your lifestyle matches what this card is built for.

 The Basics Everyone Should Know

-• Annual fee: ₹10,000 (waived on ₹8L spend)
+• Annual fee: ₹10,000 + GST (waived on ₹5L annual spend)

-• Reward rate: 5 points per ₹150 (3.33% effective)
+• Reward rate: 5 points per ₹150 (1% effective on statement credit, up to 3.33% via SmartBuy redemption)

 What Makes It Different